Lehigh County DUI Lawyer

 A Lehigh County PA DUI lawyer can help you in your case

 If you’re facing a drunk driving charge, you are likely experiencing anxiety and will need to make informed choices about your case.
-A DUI conviction can have a negative impact on your job, reputation and family.
+A DUI conviction can hurt your job, reputation, and family.
 Pennsylvania law carries harsh penalties for drinking and driving, especially if it’s your second or third offense.

 At our Lehigh County law firm, we understand that this unexpected situation in your life requires the support and guidance of an experienced Lehigh County DUI lawyer.
 We focus solely on drinking and driving charges and understand your plight.